Leleat/Tiling-Assistant/README.md

 ## Installation

 You can install it via https://extensions.gnome.org.
 Alternatively (or if you want an up-to-date version), you can download the `tiling-assistant@leleat-on-github` folder and move it to your extensions folder.
 Local extensions are in `~/.local/share/gnome-shell/extensions/`.
+After moving the folder to the correct place, restart the GNOME shell (Alt+F2 -> enter `r`.
+On Wayland you need to logout).

 ## License